cmdrvl/edgar-change-interpreter/README.md

 ---

+## About CMD+RVL

+CMD+RVL builds decision-grade data, signals, and evidence for financial analysis.
+This skill is an open, standalone component of that work, designed to make interpretation and uncertainty explicit.

+---

+## Extending this skill

+You can optionally pair this with historical filing packs or MCP/API fetchers for easier sourcing.
+It always works standalone with pasted text when you want a minimal, offline workflow.

+---

 ## Disclaimer

 This skill provides decision support only and does not offer investment advice.
 Always verify findings against the original SEC filings.